ofmla/devito-wiki/How-to-setup-a-JupyterHub-server-on-Azure-for-using-Devito-in-a-classroom-environment.md

 http://tljh.jupyter.org/en/latest/install/azure.html
 Setup includes: Installing The Littlest JupyterHub¶, adding users, install conda / pip packages for all users

-- Note here: Depending on the number of users expected to connect we may need around 560M of disk size.
-So it is reccomended that we increase disk size. (e.g. for around 20 users, 11G were occupied)
+- Note here: Depending on the number of users expected to connect we may need around 560M of disk size per user.
+So it is recommended that we increase disk size. (e.g. for around 20 users, 11G were occupied)

 What we installed for the full Devito experience:
 ```